savob/savobajic.ca/content/projects/personal/fob.md

 ## Takeaways

-Some systems are simplier than you would have expected.
+Some systems are simpler than you would have expected.
 Case and point, the fob's method of communicating to the building.

 Having the right tools makes the difference.
 When trying to catch the fob's output signal I originally was trying to use an Arduino as a rudimentary oscilloscope as I did not have access to one of my own at the time.
 I later used one on campus.
 This caused issues for few reasons:
 1. **It wasn't fast enough**.
 It could only sample and broadcast a value a few times a millisecond, which made it hard to catch the narrow spikes
 2. **It wasn't regular**.
-The timebase was unclear, I just had a string of values with no times associated with them.
+The time base was unclear, I just had a string of values with no times associated with them.
 3. **It was difficult to change the window of measurement**.
 I assumed that the signal would be very short, so I set the system up to blast data as fast as it could.
 It was only when I used the oscilloscope I was able to easily widen the window and see the period between pulses was wider than I anticipated.